 - Carefully remove the restraining device from blades during calm weather to allow blades to turn freely - Discharge batteries to below 13V (26V for 24V model) to begin automatic charging from turbine.
-This can be done by running high-wattage appliances, lights, etc. - Once the wind begins turning the blades, the blue LED indicator on the bottom of the turbine will begin to blink, and then go steady as the wind picks up.
-This confirms that the machine is making power
+This can be done by running high-wattage appliances, lights, inverters, etc. - Once the wind begins turning the blades at high speed, the blue LED indicator on the bottom of the turbine will begin to blink, and then go steady as the wind picks up. - The controller display will indicate an animated wind generator icon and the word CHARGE, along with voltage, and the battery icon on the display will indicate the state of battery charge. - If the brake notification icon indicates, then the voltage or current setpoints have been exceeded, and the controller will begin slowing down or stopping the turbine via hysteresis braking. - Your controller will automatically stop the turbine in a DC electrical short condition, and overspeed/over-current conditions provided it is attached to an active battery.

-- The controller display will indicate an animated wind generator icon and the word CHARGE, along with voltage, and the battery icon on the display will indicate the state of battery charge. - If the brake notification indicates, then the batteries are nearing full charge, and the controller will begin slowing down or stopping the turbine via hysteresis braking. - Your controller will also automatically stop the turbine in an electrical short condition, and overspeed/over-current conditions provided it is attached to an active battery. - Charging voltage and current are a function of not only wind-speed, but also of battery acceptance rate (% of charge).
+- Charging voltage and current are a function of not only wind-speed, but also of battery acceptance rate (% of charge).
 If you believe that the wind generator is not creating enough current, then it is most likely that your loads are low, and your batteries are reaching a high state of charge.
-In other words, the batteries acceptance rate is limiting the output of the generator. - If you experience any abnormal vibration, check that the blades are fully seated, fully tightened, and flat on the hub. - New generators need a short break-in period to free-up and reduce mechanical friction as the grease is distributed within the bearings.
+In other words, the batteries acceptance rate is limiting the output of the generator. - If you experience any abnormal vibration, check that the blades are fully seated, fully tightened, and flat on the hub.
+Also check the tip-to-tip distance.
+Poor mounting arrangements can also be a factor. - New generators need a short break-in period to free-up and reduce mechanical friction as the grease is distributed within the bearings.
 Wait for several days of really good wind and good rotor RPM before expecting the best low-speed start-up.
 Over the course of a few good windy days you will notice the start-up speed improving. - Wind shear noise can be expected during abrupt changes in wind speed, rotor-speed (such as during braking), wind-direction, or in cases of deflected wind off of nearby structures (boom, mast, etc).